jonclayden/RNifti/README.md

 - [C/C++ API](#api), allowing access to NIfTI images even in compiled code in other packages; and
 - modest dependencies, consisting of only R itself and the very widely-used [Rcpp](https://cran.r-project.org/package=Rcpp) C++ wrapper library.

-The latest development version of the package can always been installed from GitHub using the `devtools` package.
+The latest development version of the package can always be installed from GitHub using the `devtools` package.

 ```r
 ## install.packages("devtools")